 By Huw Lloyd

-When the Champions League winners are decided at the Ataturk Stadium in Istanbul come May 2021, plans to radically revamp Europe’s premier football competition from 2024 into the ‘Swiss model’ are highly likely to have been approved by UEFA.
+Plans to radically revamp Europe’s premier football competition from 2024 into the ‘Swiss model’ have been approved by UEFA.

-Originally planned to be signed-off at a UEFA Executive Committee meeting in March 2021, formal approval on the revamp has been pushed back due failure of the European Club Association (ECA, a body representing leading European clubs) to agree with UEFA the future model for how Champions League broadcast and commercial rights are to packaged, sold and marketed.
+Originally planned to be signed-off at a UEFA Executive Committee meeting in March 2021, formal approval on the revamp was originally pushed back due to the failure of the European Club Association (ECA, a body representing leading European clubs) to agree with UEFA the future model for how Champions League broadcast and commercial rights are to packaged, sold and marketed.

-Notably, however, despite widespread disagreement within the wider football community over the impact the reforms may have on competition entry, match jeopardy, the complexity of the new group stage and the domestic football calendar, the ECA and UEFA are in alignment over the proposed changes to the competition itself.
+Notably, however, despite widespread disagreement within the wider football community over the impact the reforms may have on competition entry, match jeopardy, the complexity of the new group stage and the domestic football calendar, the ECA and UEFA were in alignment over the changes to the competition itself.

 History of the Champions League format